AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services/LookupService/RemoveDocument.md

 LookupService.RemoveDocument Method
 ===================================
-AutomationML 2.1 APIRemoves the document from the query service.
+Removes the document from the query service.
 All tables for the document will be unloaded.

   **Namespace:**  [Aml.Engine.Services][1]
   **Assembly:**  AML.Engine.Services (in AML.Engine.Services.dll)